openlegend/core-rules/core/SRD.md

 **Effect:** Choose a bane that you can invoke.
 When your roll on a damaging attack exceeds the target's defense by 5 or more (as opposed to the usual 10), you can inflict this bane for free.
 Each attack is still only capable of inflicting a single bane.
 When making a bane attack, you get Advantage 2 on the bane attack roll.

+## Battle Trance

+**Cost:** 3 points
+\
+**Prerequisites:**

+-   **Tier 1**: Fortitude, or Will 3

+**Description:** You can enter a heightend mental state of combat readiness, in which your body is strengthened and your mind transcends fear and pain.
+Examples include a raging barbarian, or an unstoppable samurai with laser focus in the heat of battle. \newline

+**Effect:** As a free action on your turn, you may enter a battle trance.
+While entranced, you have advantage 1 on all attacks.
+Additionally, if you are not wearing armor, all of your defense scores are increased by 5.
+If you take three consecutive turns without making an attack roll against a creature, the battle trance ends.
+When the battle trance ends, you automatically suffer 1 level of the [*fatigue bane*](#fatigued).

 ## Battlefield Defender

 **Cost:** 2 points